Biodegradable Urns vs Traditional Urns: What Families Need to Know Before Choosing

 The floating moment is often the most emotional part of the ceremony.
 It gives families time to watch, reflect, and say a final goodbye before their loved one begins the journey beneath the surface.

-Best for: Ocean ceremonies, lake scattering, river memorials, cruise ship burials
+Best for ocean ceremonies, lake and river scattering, and cruise ship burials.

 How Biodegradable Earth Urns Work